Azure-Samples/streaming-at-scale/storage-databricks-delta/README.md

 ## Duplicate event handling

 The solution currently does not perform event deduplication.
 In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
 Those duplicate events will be present in Delta.
-Deduplicating events on write this is in the solution development roadmap.

 ## Solution customization